Priyanshi-Johari/Priyanshi-Johari/README.md

 🎓 I'm pursuing a dual degree in **Neuroscience & Behaviour** and **Computer Science** at [Mount Holyoke College](https://www.mtholyoke.edu).
 🧠 I'm passionate about **NeuroAI**, **Bioinformatics**, and **Brain-Computer Interfaces**.
-🔬 I love building projects at the intersection of both these fields of my interest.
+🔬 I love building projects at the intersection of neuroscience and AI/ML.

 ## 🌱 Currently Learning
 - Neural Networks & Deep Learning